andynguyen20/risc-cpu/README.md

 - **Control Unit**: The control unit decodes the instruction opcode and generates control signals to guide data flow, ALU operations, memory access and specific register updates.
 - **Register File**: The register file stores the 32 general purpose registers (with the exception of register x0 being hardwired to 0).
 It reads from two source registers at any given moment and writes into one destination register per clock cycle.
 - **Extend Unit**: The extend unit extracts and formats the immediate fields for I-, S-, B- and J-type instructions.
 It uses sign-extension to cover the full 32-bits and can use up to 11-20 bit numbers for the respective instructions.
 - **Instruction Memory**: The instruction memory holds the programs instructions.
 It reads the instruction address from the program counter and provides the corresponding instruction held at that address.
+The instruction memory is byte-addressable, meaning each instruction location responds to four bytes holdig the entire 32-bit word split.
 - **Data Memory**: The data memory provides storage for load and store operations.
 Data can be read and written from memory based on the control signals and effective addresses.
+The data memory is also byte-addressable and it uses little-endianness to store bytes, meaning your 32-bit word gets split into four bytes and stored in four different byte addresses in memory where the lowest byte of the word goes in the lowest byte of memory and so on.

 # Instructions